microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 considered to be the latest for all ports in the registry.
 It is expected that this file is updated each time a new version of a port is added to the registry.

 The file is a JSON file composed of a single object whose properties are named baseline objects.
 Each baseline object's properties are port names, whose values are version entries.
+The [registries reference](../maintainers/registries.md) article describes the layout of baseline files in more detail.

 Each baseline version entry is an object with the following properties: